vitoc98/android_vendor_partner_gms_fdroidonly/README.md

-# microG Mobile Services

-This is a collection of FOSS APKs, coupled with the respective Makefiles for an easy integration in the Android build system.
+This is a fork of https://github.com/lineageos4microg/android_vendor_partner_gms
+It removes microg (GmsCore, GsfProxy, FakeStore) while keeping F-Droid
+It's meant for a device of mine where i'm forced to use GApps, but i still want F-Droid Privileged Extension built-in

 To include them in your build, add a repo manifest file to include this repository as `vendor/partner_gms` and set `WITH_GMS` to `true` when building.
+It probably conflicts with the original repo's code, so don't use them together

 Example manifest: